What is AIRE?

 This will be the comune where you lived prior to moving abroad or, if you gained citizenship by descent abroad, where your Italian ancestor was born.

-Following registration, it is citizens' responsibility to communicate any changes in their personal details, including changes of address or in civil status.
-This can generally be done on the FastIIt portal.
+Following registration, it is each citizen's responsibility to communicate any changes to their personal details, including changes of address or in civil status.
+This can be done via the FastIIt portal or by contacting the nearest consular office.

-Please note: if you apply for Italian citizenship by descent from abroad, the registration with AIRE can sometimes be carried out automatically by the Italian consulate to which you apply for the recognition of Italian citizenship.
+Please note: if you successfully apply for Italian citizenship by descent from abroad, the registration with AIRE can sometimes be carried out automatically by the Italian consulate that handled your citizenship application.

 What happens if I move to Italy?

-If you relocate to Italy, your AIRE file will be closed as soon as you register as a resident in the Italian comune where you intend to reside.
+If you relocate to Italy, your AIRE file will be closed as soon as you register as a resident in the Italian comune where you reside.

 What happens if I move to another foreign country?

-Italian citizens already registered with AIRE and moving from one country to another (for instance, from England to Germany) can update their address and country of residence using the FastIt online portal.
+Italian citizens already registered with AIRE and moving from one country to another (for instance, from the UK to Germany) can update their address and country of residence using the FastIt portal.

 Does AIRE registration mean losing access to Italy’s healthcare system?

-Italian citizens registered with AIRE lose access to Italy’s National Healthcare (Sistema Sanitario Nazionale) upon registration.
+Italian citizens registered with AIRE lose access to Italy’s national public healthcare system (Sistema Sanitario Nazionale, or SSN) upon registration.

 However, in the case of temporary stays in Italy, they can access urgent medical services free of charge for up to 90 days per year provided that they have no other insurance policy, either public or private.

-Access to Italian National Healthcare is automatically reinstated when establishing or reestablishing residence in Italy.
+Access to Italy's SSN is automatically reinstated when establishing or reestablishing residency in Italy.

 For more information about AIRE, see the Italian Foreign Ministry’s website.